hlooman/polis-masternode-tool/doc/build-dmt-linux-fedora.md

-## Building the Dash Masternode Tool executable on Fedora Linux
+## Building the Polis Masternode Tool executable on Fedora Linux

 ### Method based on physical or virtual linux machine

 Execute the following commands from the terminal:

 ```
-[dmt@fedora /]# sudo yum update -y
+[pmt@fedora /]# sudo yum update -y
-[dmt@fedora /]# sudo yum group install -y "Development Tools" "Development Libraries"
+[pmt@fedora /]# sudo yum group install -y "Development Tools" "Development Libraries"
-[dmt@fedora /]# sudo yum install -y redhat-rpm-config python3-devel libusbx-devel libudev-devel cmake gcc-c++
+[pmt@fedora /]# sudo yum install -y redhat-rpm-config python3-devel libusbx-devel libudev-devel cmake gcc-c++
-[dmt@fedora /]# sudo yum remove -y gmp-devel
+[pmt@fedora /]# sudo yum remove -y gmp-devel
-[dmt@fedora /]# sudo pip3 install virtualenv
+[pmt@fedora /]# sudo pip3 install virtualenv
-[dmt@fedora /]# cd ~
+[pmt@fedora /]# cd ~
-[dmt@fedora /]# mkdir dmt && cd dmt
+[pmt@fedora /]# mkdir pmt && cd pmt
-[dmt@fedora /]# virtualenv -p python3 venv
+[pmt@fedora /]# virtualenv -p python3 venv
-[dmt@fedora /]# . venv/bin/activate
+[pmt@fedora /]# . venv/bin/activate
-[dmt@fedora /]# pip install --upgrade setuptools
+[pmt@fedora /]# pip install --upgrade setuptools
-[dmt@fedora /]# git clone https://github.com/Bertrand256/dash-masternode-tool
+[pmt@fedora /]# git clone https://github.com/Bertrand256/polis-masternode-tool
-[dmt@fedora /]# cd dash-masternode-tool/
+[pmt@fedora /]# cd polis-masternode-tool/
-[dmt@fedora /]# pip install -r requirements.txt
+[pmt@fedora /]# pip install -r requirements.txt
-[dmt@fedora /]# pyinstaller --distpath=../dist/linux --workpath=../dist/linux/build dash_masternode_tool.spec
+[pmt@fedora /]# pyinstaller --distpath=../dist/linux --workpath=../dist/linux/build polis_masternode_tool.spec
 ```

 The following files will be created once the build has completed successfully:
-* Executable: `~/dmt/dist/linux/DashMasternodeTool`
+* Executable: `~/pmt/dist/linux/PolisMasternodeTool`
-* Compressed executable: `~/dmt/dist/all/DashMasternodeTool_<verion_string>.linux.tar.gz`
+* Compressed executable: `~/pmt/dist/all/PolisMasternodeTool_<verion_string>.linux.tar.gz`

 ### Method based on Docker

-This method uses a dedicated **docker image** configured to carry out an automated build process for *Dash Masternode Tool*.
+This method uses a dedicated **docker image** configured to carry out an automated build process for *Polis Masternode Tool*.
 The advantage of this method is its simplicity and the fact that it does not make any changes in the list of installed apps/libraries on your physical/virtual machine.
 All necessary dependencies are installed inside the Docker container.
 The second important advantage is that compilation can also be carried out on Windows or macOS (if Docker is installed), but keep in mind that the result of the build will be a Linux executable.

-> **Note: Skip steps 3 and 4 if you are not performing this procedure for the first time (building a newer version of DMT, for example)**
+> **Note: Skip steps 3 and 4 if you are not performing this procedure for the first time (building a newer version of PMT, for example)**

 #### 1. Create a new directory
 We will refer to this as the *working directory* in the remainder of this documentation.